mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 2. Pass ``eval_fn`` and other arguments to ``mlflow.metrics.make_metric`` API to create the metric.

-The following code creates a dummy per-row metric called ``"over_10_chars"``: if the model output is greater than 10, the score is 1 otherwise 0.
+The following code creates a dummy per-row metric called ``"over_10_chars"``: if the model output is greater than 10, the score is "yes" otherwise "no".

 .. code-block:: python